 While it is especially important for those just starting out, we recommend that every single eBay seller put their love and effort into every single product that they sell.
 Not only does the product sell for more money, but you’ll have much more satisfied buyers.
 For example, we often find boots that could benefit from a wash and shine.
 Although they could sell as is, we routinely put in the effort required to bring the boots up to a standard we would appreciate receiving them in.
 When you really care about your buyers, they will appreciate the effort!
 Happy customers are return customers!
 Be the seller who washes the clothes they sell (be sure to follow the care instructions so as not to ruin items!), steams them, packs them professionally, and is willing to go the extra mile.

-Shipping is one of the most daunting tasks for new eBayers.
+Shipping is one of the most daunting tasks for noobies who have just barely learned how to sell clothes on eBay.
 In fact, many people pass up great items because they are scared of figuring out the shipping!
 Well, if you’re too scared to take a risk and change for the better, you’re probably better off where you are.
 But if you’re reading this, I assume you’re a person of action, so I’ll give you a rundown of how we ship clothing items sold on eBay.

 If you are just starting out on eBay, you have two options: print a label from home using your normal printer, or trek to the post office and ship your package there.
 Printing from home is cheaper as it allows you to take advantage of eBay’s shipping discount.
 We explain the advantages of both, as well as how to set up a home shipping station, in our post “How To Ship eBay Orders.”
 If you’re already selling on eBay and are looking to get more serious, check out our list of The Top Thermal Label Printers for eBayers.